-You can also find the settings and features that you're familiar with by clicking the Desktop tile from the Start screen.
+You can also find the settings and features by clicking the Desktop tile from the Start screen.

 For detailed information on what is new and how to operate Windows 8, please refer to the Windows Help and Support.

 Turning off the power